#teamjoe Athlete Joanna Lohman

 Recently, my Grandmother turned 95 and we had a big birthday party for her.
 This meant all five of my nieces and nephews were in attendance.
 They range from ages 3-7.
 To envision my relationship with them is to envision Peter Pan and the Lost Kids.
 I am basically one of the kids and we adore spending time together.
 They will literally do anything I tell them.

 Well, on Grandma’s 95th birthday, I was so excited to see them.
 I was inside when I spotted them for the first time out on the playground.
-Like a child on Christmas running towards the presents, I sprinted outside towards the playground.
+Like a child on Christmas running towards the presents, I sprinted outside.
 In no way was I going to prolong the reunion by entering through the proper door.
-I was on a bee line towards them which meant climbing a fence, so, I attempted to launch myself over this fence.
+I was on a bee line towards them which meant climbing a fence.
+So I attempted to launch myself over this fence.
 In the process, my jeans got stuck on the wiring and to prevent a complete face plant, my jeans ripped in two places giving me what looked like Wolverine slashes on my upper thigh.

 Keep in my mind, this was the start of the party so for all the pictures, games, and celebrations, I would be baring some skin.
 I wore it like a badge of honor.
 I am a wild child and it was very fitting this happened in the manner it did.
 To this day, I still refuse to buy new black jeans and every time I put them on, I grin from ear to ear.